matthias-p-nowak/htmx-lite/Readme.md

 ### Client side

 For the sending side, the form element and the initiating element need to be annotated with the *action* and the *onXX* attribute as described above.
-Here, it is clear that a javascript function is called in which situations.
+Here, it is clear that a javascript function is called and in which situations.

 ## Server side